clglavan/podminator/README.md

 ### Common Issues

 - **No Pods Listed:** Ensure your kubeconfig is properly set and you have access to the cluster.
-- **Modal Not Responding:** When using modals, ensure to press the appropriate keys for navigation (`Enter` to select and arrow keys to move between options).
+- **Modal Not Responding:** When using modals, ensure to press the appropriate keys for navigation (`Enter` to select and arrow/tab keys to move between options).

 ### Logs